wanyoike-max/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * Script 22 shows us how to reverse input

 * Script 23 shows us all users and homes of a directory

+* Script 100 shows us how to empty directories and subdirectories